avery-gfs/Computer-Science-3/README.md

 I think that the best way to learn software engineering is by reading and writing software, so we'll be doing a lot of that!

-## Tech

-Please make sure to have the following software installed for next class:

-- Java (JDK version 17 or later) https://www.oracle.com/java/technologies/downloads
-- A code editor (Visual Studio Code is recommended) https://code.visualstudio.com/Download

-If you install Visual Studio Code, you should also install the Extension Pack for Java from Microsoft https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.
-After you do, uninstall the IntelliCode extension from Microsoft.

 ## Grading and Workload

 Grading for this class is pass/fail.
 You don't have to master all the material; as long as you participate in class and do the work, you'll pass.
 I'll give occasional quizzes as a tool to get feedback on my teaching, but your classwork and participation are what's important.